sylvainbx/rust-book-fr/FRENCH/src/ch12-03-improving-error-handling-and-modularity.md

 <!--
-Our `new` function now returns a `Result` with a `Config` instance in the success case and a `&str` in the error case.
+Our `new` function now returns a `Result` with a `Config` instance in the success case and a `&'static str` in the error case.
+Our error values will always be string literals that have the `'static` lifetime.
 -->

-Notre fonction `new` retourne désormais un `Result` contenant une instance de `Config` dans le cas d'un succès et une `&str` dans le cas d'une erreur.
+Notre fonction `new` retourne désormais un `Result` contenant une instance de `Config` dans le cas d'un succès et une `&'static str` dans le cas d'une erreur.
+Nos valeurs d'erreur seront toujours des litéraux de chaîne de caractères qui ont la durée de vie `'static`.

 <!--
 We’ve made two changes in the body of the `new` function: instead of calling